-All 101 level courses (white badge) provide an introduction to the theories and practice of economic development.
-These are provided as an introduction for those entering the profession and a platform for those wishing to challenge themselves and lift their practice.
+All 101-level courses (white badge) introduce the theories and practices of economic development.
+These courses are for those entering the profession and those wishing to challenge themselves and advance their practice.

-Note, this is the equivalent for those that already hold AcED.
-(I.e. anyone who has undertaken training up until the end of 2023).
+(Note this is the equivalent for those who already hold AcED.
+I.e. anyone who has undertaken training up until the end of 2023).

-201 level courses (silver badge) are designed to delve deeper into contemporary and critical knowledge and practices in economic development.
-They will challenge practitioners to reflect on their own practices, to adapt and innovate, and to share and build knowledge within their agencies, regions and sectors.
+201-level courses (silver badge) delve deeper into contemporary and critical knowledge and practices in economic development.
+They are designed to challenge practitioners, allowing them to reflect on their own practices and provide an opportunity to adapt and innovate.
+Attendees can then share the newly built knowledge within their agencies, regions, and sectors.

-The 301 level is a project (gold badge) designed to allow practitioners to achieve mastery in their profession (beginning 2025).
-This will be a yearlong co-learning opportunity where the practitioner will work with their employer or colleague/s and an EDNZ facilitator to provide an applied piece of work that demonstrates mastery in the profession.
+The 301 level (gold badge) is project-based and designed to allow practitioners to achieve mastery in their profession (beginning 2025).
+This will be a yearlong journey where the practitioner will work closely with an EDNZ facilitator and their employer or colleague/s to provide an applied piece of work that demonstrates mastery in the profession.
 This will provide a transportable Gold Level recognition from EDNZ.

 Prior learning recognition will be assessed on an individual basis.

-Should you have any queries use the chat function below or contact the team at email@example.com.
+Should you have any queries, contact the team at firstname.lastname@example.org.

 CORE COURSE DESCRIPTORS

-Level 101 - total of six credits required
+Level 101 - a total of six credits required

 Core Subjects (1 credit each)